Build a Custom MCP Client

 Accept: application/json, text/event-stream

-If the server returns an MCP session ID header during initialization, include it on later requests.
+If the server returns an MCP session ID during initialization, include it in subsequent requests.

 Initialize: